WavyV/ABM_RocketMan/README.md

 Important attributes:

 * classroom design as an instance of the ClassroomDesign class.
-* coefficients of the utility function (default: [0.25, 0.25, 0.25, 0.25]
+* coefficients of the utility function (default: [0.25, 0.25, 0.25, 0.25])
-* a sequence of sociability values from which the sociability attribute of a new student is determined (default: sequence with values drawn from a uniform distribution of range [0,1])
+* a sequence of sociability values from which the sociability attribute of a new student is determined.
+(Default: sequence with values drawn from a uniform distribution of range [0,1])
-* degree sequence (number of friends per student) based on which the social network is generated. (default: random Erdos-Renyi-Network)
+* degree sequence (number of friends per student) based on which the social network is generated.
+(Default: random Erdos-Renyi-Network)
-* seed for random number generation (default: 0)
+* seed for random number generation.
+(Default: 0)

 The maxiumum number of students entering the classroom is set to the number of students in the social network.
 If no network is used it corresponds to the total number of seats in the classroom.